Nepiki/Guides/(WIP)-Tim-Burton's-The-Nightmare-Before-Christmas:-Oogie's-Revenge-(PS2).md

 On top of the 2 costumes that you'll get by playing through the game, the other costumes require beating the game with a certain overral ranking in all the chapters, with S ranking giving you all of them.

-Pajama Jack: Beat the Game with B ranking.
+Pajama Jack: Beat the Game with overall C ranking in all chapters.\
-Dancing Jack: Beat the Game with C ranking.
+Dancing Jack: Beat the Game with overall B ranking in all chapters.\
-Thespian Jack: Beat the game with A ranking.
+Thespian Jack: Beat the Game with overall A ranking in all chapters.\
-Phantom Jack: Beat the game with S ranking, and both the Secret Chapters completed.
+Phantom Jack: Beat the Game with overall S ranking in all chapters (both Secret Chapters required).

 <img align="left" width="72" height="72" src="https://media.retroachievements.org/Badge/248754.png">